DefectDojo/django-DefectDojo/docs/features.rst

 .. _can be found at: https://github.com/celery/celery/blob/3.1/extra/supervisord/celeryd.conf

-Celery beat should also be running, this will allow for celery to clean up after itself and keep your task database from getting too large.
+Celery beat should also be running, this will enable defectDojo to perform periodic checks of things like upcoming and stale engagements as well as allowing for celery to clean up after itself and keep your task database from getting too large.
 In development you can run the process like: ::

     celery beat -A dojo -l info